 The General Manager of Regus failed to enforce pertinent rules of the Lease Agreement rendering my office unusable.
 After many discussions, letters, e-mail etc. went ignored, I was forced to terminate the lease 5 months early and move to another location.
 The amount submitted to collections is...
 Read more »

 If they intentionally misrepresented a material facts, then you may have a cause of action for fraud.
 Further, if they breached the lease agreement, and you have proof (e.g., emails, inspection reports, etc.), then you may be entitled to an off-set, or even damages.
 Further, if this is being...Read more »

 They can try, but they should not succeed.
 They may not know what happened.
 Your grandfather's estate is not liable for your mother's debt, so they cannot collect against his estate.
-Now that it soon will be your property, you also are not liable to for your mother's debts (unless you expressly...Read more »
+Now that it soon will be your property, you also are not liable to for your mother's debts (unless...Read more »

 in 2007 took carloan ..fell behind in 2009 - bank filed lawsuit and won judgment of $24K. recorded judgment in county.
 In 2016 now they filed release of judgment - judgment satisfied in full (other) . dmv record still says bank is lein holder. what does that mean ? auto still with me.
 WFS was...
 Read more »